swcarpentry/DEPRECATED-bc/git/novice/01-backup.md

 `git reset --hard 34961b1` to back up to a particular revision, and so on.

-In other words, 'git reset --hard HEAD' (or whichever revision we like) wipes out our index and makes our working tree match whatever commit we asked for exactly - so watch out!
-If you didn't commit some work and do a hard reset, it's gone forever.
-If you did commit the work, you can get back to it with another hard reset pointing at its commit ID; hard resets just take you to whatever commit you want, abandoning the index and working tree as it does.
+In other words, 'git reset --hard HEAD' wipes out our index and makes our working tree match HEAD exactly - so watch out!
+Any work you've done since your last commit is now gone forever.

 There are less drastic things we can do with git reset as well: